 New Jersey Criminal Law – Examples of 4th Degree Crimes, Jail Time, Fines and Penalties

-Criminal Penalties for 4thd Degree Crimes in New Jersey
+Criminal Penalties for 4th Degree Crimes in New Jersey

-Fourth degree criminal offenses: Up to 18 months in prison and a fine of up to $10,000.
+Fourth degree criminal offenses: If you are convicted of a crime in the fourth degree in New Jersey, you can be sentenced to up to 18 months in prison and face a fine of up to $10,000.

 If you are a first offender charged with a 4th Degree crime, you may be entitled to pretrial intervention (aka, first offender treatment.)
 If you are eligible from pretrial intervention, the charges against you can be dismissed if you successfully complete a period of probation.

 - Aggravated assault (may be charged as 4th, 3rd, or 2nd degree crime)

 - Criminal sexual contact